yoogol/project-three-ys/todoforroomies/makeing_rails_work.md

 Transferring app to rails: Order of actions

 Problems:
-1. Need to redesign now todos are loaded: currently loading all todos and then looking for specific group/user
+1. Need to redesign how todos are loaded: currently loading all todos and then looking for specific group/user
-2. Need to redesign not group and user are matched: currently loading all users and looking for the one that is needed
+2. Need to redesign how group and user are matched: currently loading all users and looking for the one that is needed